iExecBlockchainComputing/wpwp-worker-setup/README.md

 ## What is this repository for? ##

-* In this repository we show 2 ways of deploying your worker:
+* In this repository we show 3 ways of deploying your worker:
     * Using docker-compose - For more advanced users.
 This gives you more control over your worker and allows you to easier debug issues
     * Using vagrant - this is a one-click deployment for less advanced users
+    * Using cloud provisioned VM like AWS EC2 or Azure VM
 * Version: 1.0.0

 ---